Package 'rankdifferencetest'

 correct

-A scalar logical.
-Whether or not to apply a continuity correction for the normal approximation of the p-value.
+Whether or not to apply a continuity correction to the Z-statistic for the asymptotic approximation of the p-value.

 Details